2025 Kansas First-Time Homebuyer Programs and Loans

 Kansas first-time homebuyer qualifications

-Each first-time homebuyer program in Kansas comes with its own set of application criteria, but common requirements include having not owned a home in the past few years, a credit score of 640, annual earnings below 80% of your area’s median income, purchase price limits and purchasing property in a specific county or city.
+Each first-time homebuyer program in Kansas comes with its own set of application criteria.
+However, some common requirements include not owning a home in the past few years, annual earnings below 80% of your area’s median income, meeting home price limits, and purchasing property in a specific county or city.

 Steps to apply for a first-time homebuyer program

-- Check that you meet the income requirements.
-Since these down payment assistance programs are intended to help low- to moderate-income families afford a home in Kansas, your income cannot exceed a certain threshold.
-For most programs, this means you’ll need to show that your earnings equal 80% or less of your area’s median income.
+- Verify that you meet income requirements.
+Since these down payment assistance programs are intended to help low- to moderate-income families, your income cannot exceed a certain threshold.
+For most programs, you’ll need to show that your earnings are 80% of your area’s median income or less.

-- Save enough for the minimum down payment.
-While these programs help cover down payment costs, some require that you also devote some of your savings to this expense as well.
+- Save for the minimum down payment.
+While these programs help cover down payment costs, some also require you to contribute some of your savings toward the home purchase.
 For instance, the City of Leavenworth Home Ownership Program requires that you provide the funds for at least half of the required down payment.

-- Become approved for a mortgage by an accepted lender.
-Most of Kansas’s homebuyer assistance programs require you to first obtain preapproval for a mortgage, typically a 30-year fixed-rate one, from a list of accepted lenders.
-While it depends on the standards of the individual lenders, generally, you’ll want to have at least a credit score of 640, but higher is always better, especially given the average credit score in the state is 723, according to Experian.
-Each lender may also have their own unique qualification criteria and approval process.
+- Get preapproved for a mortgage by an accepted lender.
+Most of Kansas’s homebuyer assistance programs require you to obtain preapproval for a mortgage from a list of accepted lenders.
+While the standards of individual lenders can vary, you’ll generally need a credit score of at least 640.
+However, a higher score is always better, especially given the average credit score in the state is 722, according to Experian.
+Each mortgage lender may also have unique qualification criteria and approval processes.

-- Find a home in the right area at the right price.
-While some of Kansas’s first-time homebuyer assistance programs can be paired with a home purchase anywhere in the state, most come with location limitations requiring you to buy within a specific city or county.
+- Find a home in the right area and at the right price.
+Many of Kansas’s first-time homebuyer programs come with location limitations.
 For instance, the Kansas Housing First-Time Homebuyer Program cannot be used by home shoppers in Kansas City, Lawrence, Topeka, Wichita or Johnson County.
-Additionally, many programs set limits on the maximum price you can purchase a home for.
-For example, the Topeka Opportunity to Own Program caps home values at $75,000, while the City of Leavenworth Home Ownership Program stipulates that homes cannot cost more than $238,000.
+Many programs also set limits on the maximum home price.
+Be sure to tell your real estate agent about your criteria when purchasing a home.

-- Take a homebuyer education class.
-Several programs require that you complete a homebuyer training course from an approved provider before approving you for down payment assistance.
-While these classes are usually free, you are expected to pay close attention.
+- Complete a homebuyer education class.
+Several programs require you to take a homebuyer training course from an approved provider before providing down payment assistance.
+While these classes are usually free, you are expected to pay close attention and complete the course.

-- Be willing to commit.
-Many first-time homeowner programs in Kansas are forgivable loans that require you to spend at least five to 10 years residing in the home to retain the financial assistance.
-If you sell or refinance the home before that time, you could end up repaying the entire loan balance.
+- Be willing to commit to the home.
+Many first-time homeowner programs in Kansas are forgivable loans that require you to live in the home for at least five to 10 years to retain the financial assistance benefits.
+If you sell or refinance the home before that time, you could have to repay the entire loan balance.

 Understanding Kansas first-time homebuyer down payment assistance

-Most of the Kansas homebuyer assistance programs provide money to help with down payment and closing cost expenses through forgivable loans or grants.
-But some buyers may encounter different forms of aid.
+Most Kansas homebuyer assistance programs provide money to help cover down payment and closing costs through forgivable loans or grants.
+However, some buyers may find different forms of aid.

 Deferred second mortgage